iBidElectric Newsletter

 In order to pass the student’s proposal must be plus or minus 5% of the instructors’ estimate.
 The estimate will be submitted by the student to the instructor using the provided Excel spreadsheet.
 The project will be in excess of $1 Million.

-Even though our students will not be immediately estimating million-dollar projects they do learn the basic concepts of preparing a complete & competitive estimate in order to pass.
+Our students learn the basic concepts of preparing a complete & competitive estimate in order to pass.

 Enroll In Our Online Electrical Estimating Program.

-• Section 1: Once you register you will be given access to the online classroom.
+• Once you register you will be given access to the online classroom

-• Section 2: After completing section 1 each Student will be given access to thier own set of bid documents & OnScreen Software.
+• After completing phase 1 each Student will be given access to thier own set of bid documents & OnScreen Software

 • iBidElectric Electrical Estimating Spreadsheet (provided) Student Must Have Microsoft Excel